REFERRAL COORDINATORS & BOARD MEMBERS: Log in to access materials

 Just five weeks after Adam enrolled in a Qualified Health Plan with support from the Premium Assistance Program, he boarded a Seattle bus.
 Despite a severe headache, he needed to get to work.
 But suddenly he collapsed with a massive, life-threatening brain hemorrhage.
 Top-notch emergency care saved Adam’s life, while his newly acquired health insurance protected him and his son from financial ruin.
 A very grateful Adam is now back to work and raising his son, with no long-term effects from the stroke and no burden of expensive medical bills.

-Project Access Northwest serves more than 140 people like Adam through the Premium Assistance program and several thousand more through Care Coordination.
+To date Project Access Northwest has served 679 people like Adam through the Premium Assistance program and several thousand more through Care Coordination.
 Please contact us if you’d like to know more.